Full counting statistics of interacting lattice gases after an expansion: The role of the condensate depletion in the many-body coherence: Coherent fraction of Bose superfluids in the BEC mode

 In Fig.~\ref{fig4} we plot the measured values of $f_{\rm coh}$ and $f_{c}$, along with the prediction of Eq.~(\ref{Eq:f_coh}).
-Here, $f_{c}$ is obtained similarly to \cite{cayla2018} and the ratio $\mathcal{V}_{c}/\mathcal{V}_{d}$ used to plot Eq.~(\ref{Eq:f_coh}) is estimated from the measured density profiles (see \ref{AppD}).
+Here, $f_{c}$ is obtained similarly to \cite{cayla2018} and the ratio $\mathcal{V}_{c}/\mathcal{V}_{d}$ used to plot Eq.~(\ref{Eq:f_coh}) is estimated from the measured density profiles (see \ref{AppF}).
 The quantitative prediction of our model (without any adjustable parameter) correctly reproduces the observed non-linear dependency of $f_{\rm coh}$ with $f_{c}$.
-We thus conclude that the heuristic model we introduced quantitatively captures the observed deviations to $g^{(n)}(0)=1$ at ${\bm k}={\bm 0}$, attributing the latter to the presence of depleted atoms.
-In turns, this suggests that atoms in the BEC have the statistics of a fully coherent state, with $g^{(n)}(0)=1$ at any order $n\leq6$.

-Note that in their evaluation of $g^{(3)}(0)$ in a BEC \cite{hodgman2011}, Hodgman {\it et al.} do not observe the small deviation reported here.
-A major difference with our experiment is that their observation volume $V_{\Omega}$ is quite large, as illustrated by the fact that in the thermal case it entails a convolution reducing the expected values of $g^{(2)}(0)$ or $g^{(3)}(0)$ from 2 and 6 to $1.022(2)$ and $1.061(6)$, respectively.
-We conclude that our ability to obtain good statistics in tiny volumes is a major asset of our experimental device. \\
+As discussed previously, the agreement in the strongly-interacting regime is rather surprising.
+Understanding this fact requires a more elaborate theoretical approach than the one presented in this work.